error-try-again/QRGen/README.md

 service within a rootless Docker environment, with a focus on security & ease of use.
 The project has been written in TS (Express), TSX (Vite/React), Bash/Shell (Automation) and has several key layers.
 Each of which deserve their own companion documentation.
 To address the challenge of supporting multiple stack configurations, the project has gone through several iterations since its inception.
-Currently, it is comprised of two separate git submodules that are initialized within the containers themselves at build time.
+Currently, it comprises two separate git submodules that are initialized within the containers themselves at build time.

 *Note: If you're looking for a version of this project that does not use submodules and instead copies sources from the host/docker-primary user, see the legacy branch.*